 Other classical concert venues in Vienna

-Wiener Konzerthaus: A central institution of Vienna’s musical life, it impresses with four versatile halls and a variety of classical concerts and festivals.
+Wiener Konzerthaus: A central institution of Vienna’s musical life, it impresses with four versatile halls and a wide variety of classical concerts and festivals.